 City Tram Extension

-Stage 4 of the City Tram Extension Project - casting yard at Angle Park.
+Stage 4 of the City Tram Extension Project - North Terrace and King William Road intersection works

 The State Government has committed $80 million in funding for the first stage of the AdeLINK tram network to the city’s East End, including the purchase of three additional trams.